rsnikhil/RISCV_Piccolo_v1/README.md

 ## Notes

-Although only simulators are provided here, this is not just a simulation model, but a fully synthesizable implementation.
+Although this package only contains simulators, the Verilog is not just a simulation model, but a fully synthesizable implementation.
 On Xilinx Virtex-7 FPGAs, the CPU by itself takes from 1.5K to 2.5K LUTs, from 580 to 750 flipflops, and from 0 to 9 DSPs, at over a 100 MHz, depending on which features are included/excluded (e.g. RV32 'M' instructions for integer multiply/ divide/ remainder).

-Both simulation models (Bluesim and Verilog sim) simulate the actual synthesizable code, fully cycle-accurate (you can generate VCDs from either simulation).
-Bluesim simulation is about 20x faster than Verilog simulation.
+Both simulation models (Bluesim and Verilog sim) simulate the actual synthesizable code, with full cycle-accuracy (you can generate VCDs from either simulation).
+Bluesim simulation is about 3x-4x faster than Verilator-based Verilog simulation.
+Bluesim can be 20x or more faster than some other Verilog simulators.

 Piccolo demonstrates an ideal CPI (Cycles per Instruction) of exactly 1.0 for all codes that do not include integer divides or I/O (which